Cracking the Quantum Advantage threshold for Gaussian Boson Sampling: Introduction

-In this work, we develop a new polynomial-time algorithm to emulate GBS devices without imperfections.
+In this work, we develop a new polynomial-time approximate algorithm to emulate GBS devices with threshold detection and multi-photon collisions.
 To calculate outcome probabilities, we introduce a series of approximations, treating the GBS emulation as a reversed problem of statistical physics.
-We estimate global probabilities for random samples and compare them to the exact values.
+We estimate absolute probabilities of random samples and compare them to the exact values.
+We do not include the the other sources of decoherence, such as photon losses, noise in an interferometer and distinguishability of input states.